a-elnajjar/SQliteDebuger/README.md

-# SQLiteDebuger
+# SQLiteDebuger Gigantor

 https://github.com/a-elnajjar/SQliteDebuger/assets/338095/2da00072-79ee-4399-9aaa-b0ecec078b46

-`SQLiteDebuger` is an experimental Swift package designed to help developers debug and manage SQLite databases directly within their iOS applications.
+`SQLiteDebuger Gigantor` is an experimental Swift package designed to help developers debug and manage SQLite databases directly within their iOS applications.
 By leveraging the SQLite3 C API, this package provides a straightforward way to open, switch, and execute SQL statements on SQLite databases.
 It benefits developers who need to inspect database contents, execute arbitrary queries, and view results in a structured format without leaving their app.

 ## Features